zetonteam/zeton_full_stack/README.md

 ```
 (as a $repository_url use this repository url).

-2. Next, go to the zeton_react submodule, and checkout the 'docker-setup' branch.
+2. Next, go to the zeton_react submodule, and checkout the 'develop' branch or your `branch_name`.
 ```
-git checkout docker-setup
+git checkout develop
 ```

 3. Go back to the parent directory.
 Now you should be able to start the project with: